scramjetorg/transform-hub/README.md

 ## Clean build 🏗️

-This is how to perform a clean build
+This is how to perform a clean build of the packages:

 ```bash
 yarn install:clean        # this command will perform yarn clean && yarn clean:modules && yarn install at once